diabase/Cross-Platform-Hseries-Rotary-Wizard/README.md

 7: Run "npx nodegui-packer --pack ./dist".
 This will package a production build, and print the location of the build to your terminal.
 By default, the app executable is "qode.exe".

+8: Locate "curappy.py" in "H-Series_wizard\src\".
+Relocate this to "Cross-Platform-Hseries-Rotary-Wizard\deploy\win32\build\H-Series-Wizard".
+The new location should be "Cross-Platform-Hseries-Rotary-Wizard\deploy\win32\build\H-Series-Wizard\curappy.py".

+9: Launching "qode.exe" Will now launch the application with full functionality.

 More information on packaging nodegui projects can be found at https://docs.nodegui.org/docs/guides/packaging/